-Growing up we were conditioned by our parents or the people who look after us in our early lives.
-Depending on how they lived their lives, we learn from them how to live ours.
-Depending on which values they lived by, we are likely to adopt the same ones as a blueprint for understanding the world.
+Growing up, people are conditioned by their parents or the people who look after them in childhood.
+Children model themselves after their caretakers.
+Depending on which values the caretakers live by, children are likely to adopt the same ones as a blueprint for understanding the world.

-Values are a collection of guiding principles and they determine what we deem to be correct and desirable in life (Schwartz, 1992).
-Values create our subconscious scoring rubric through which we assess and rate others and ourselves as worthy or ideal.
-For instance, values such as responsibility, openness and respect have the tendency to strengthen relationships and provide a basis for wellbeing and creativity.
+Values are a collection of guiding principles, and they determine what people deem to be correct and desirable in life (Schwartz, 1992).
+People use values as a subconscious scoring rubric through which they assess others and themselves in terms of worth and ideals.
+For instance, values such as responsibility, openness, and respect have the tendency to strengthen relationships and provide a basis for well-being and creativity.

-This is not surprising as research have proven time and again the human and animal psychological need for belonging.
-Even more important, however, is the relationship we have with ourselves.
-Our thoughts, and particularly how we perceive ourselves, greatly impacts on our well-being.
+This is not surprising, as researchers have consistently proven that humans have a psychological need for belonging.
+Even more important, however, is the relationship people have with themselves.
+Our thoughts, particularly the ones involving self-perception, greatly impact our well-being.

 An Introduction to Self-Compassion

-Self-compassion means being gentle, kind and understanding with yourself.
-Accepting that you are not perfect and that there is potential for learning and growth in every mistake you make (Neff, 2003).
+Self-compassion means being gentle, kind and understanding with yourself; accepting that you are not perfect; and understanding that there is potential for learning and growth in every mistake you make (Neff, 2003).

-This study shows that rather than working on the cognitive level, the inner critic needs to be tackled in a different way; through self-awareness and understanding.
+This study shows that rather than working on the cognitive level, the inner critic needs to be tackled in a different way: with self-awareness and understanding.

 Here are five essential steps to increase your self-compassion using internal and external resources: